This post is published in Nature Research Communities. You can access it via the link.

 When an editor from Advanced Physics Research invited me to contribute to their newly launched journal, I saw an opportunity to articulate this evolving understanding.
 What emerged was a perspective that transformed my years of failure and frustration into the foundation for a new approach to computational imaging.

-\[\text{CODE} \equiv \text{COMPUTATIONAL IMAGING} ???\]—has consequences that extend far beyond academic debates.
+\[\text{CODE} \equiv \text{COMPUTATIONAL IMAGING}\]carries profound implications that extend well beyond mere academic discourse.

 The path forward crystallized as I continued developing differentiable holography and began to see its broader implications.
 Differentiable programming wasn’t just about optimizing neural networks—it was about creating a language that could describe both physical and computational processes in a unified framework.
 This realization sparked the broader vision of differentiable imaging.